NovakDistributed/macroverse/README.md

 For full details, see the [whitepaper](https://macroverse.io/MacroverseWhitepaper.pdf) and read the [smart contracts](https://github.com/NovakDistributed/macroverse/tree/master/contracts).

 Macroverse is a project of Novak Distributed.
-Macroverse is (C) 2017 Novak Distributed, all rights reserved.
+Macroverse is (C) 2017 Novak Distributed.
+See [LICENSE](LICENSE) for licensing information.

 ## Installation